plp13/qman/README.md

 Qman [packages](doc/PACKAGES.md) are available for many different Linux distributions, FreeBSD, and macOS.

-The following documents provide instructions on how to build, install and configure the program from source:
+How to build, install and configure the program from source:
 - [Generic build instructions](doc/BUILDING.md) (works for most Linux distros)
 - [O/S specific instructions](doc/OS_SPECIFIC.md)